thma/LtuPatternFactory/README.md

 -- now we define a context that applies a function of type Num a => a -> a to a list of a's: context :: Num a => (a -> a) -> [a] -> [a] context f l = map f l
--- according to the rules of currying this can be abbreviated to: context = map
+-- using point-free notation this can be written as: context = map
 ```
 The `context` function uses higher order `map` function  (`map :: (a -> b) -> [a] -> [b]`) to apply the strategies to lists of numbers: